People Before Profit: As People before Profit

-End of collective leadership and Red Network split
+End of collective leadership, Red Network split, new factions

 On 10 October 2024, the party announced that Richard Boyd Barrett had been selected to be the leader of the party, which before had been run as a collective leadership.
 The party said the reason behind selecting a leader was "offering a familiar face to identify the party with", "communicating the policies of the party in the media", and to be the spokesperson in the leaders' debates in the 2024 general election.
+PBP endorsed the "Vote Left, Transfer Left" pact at the 2024 Irish general election.

-On 9 June 2025, Dublin PBP councillor Madeleine Johansson quit the party alongside roughly 30 to 40 other members of the sub-group "Red Network" amid concerns over talks about entering a coalition government with Sinn Féin.
+On 9 June 2025, Dublin PBP councillor Madeleine Johansson quit the party alongside roughly 30 to 40 other members of the sub-group Red Network amid concerns over talks about entering a coalition government with Sinn Féin.
 The Red Network argued against going into government with Sinn Féin, warning that such a government would ultimately preserve the existing state structures, and instead proposed "voting for a Sinn Féin led government externally and on a case by case basis".
 The group criticised PBP for becoming increasingly focused on appealing to middle-class voters and accused it of being politically incoherent, dominated by what they described as "student moralism", and jumping from one hot-button issue campaign to another.
 In addition, they accused PBP of engaging in "culture war" issues, emphasising instead the need to listen to the people of the estates.
 Red Network advocated that instead of focusing on the "fake democracy of the Dáil", PBP should seek a revolution towards a "32-county workers' republic".
 The Red Network called for greater political honesty about coalition plans and a clearer working-class socialist stance.